jamescarson3/ctls2017/docs/LSworflow2_JWS.md

 Removal of multiple JAZ genes in this jaz quintuple (jazQ) mutant led to constitutive activation of JA responses, causing hypersensitivity to exogenous JA treatment, upregulation of defense-related genes, increased production of secondary metabolites and higher resistance to insect herbivory attack *Campos et al. Nat.
 Comms.
 2016* <https://www.ncbi.nlm.nih.gov/pubmed/27573094>

 #### Congratulations, You can now do Transcriptome analysis!

+### Hands-on

+* Try submitting to TACC system using a job script for tophat to cuffdiff workflow
+* Explore different RNAseq dataset